Add, remove & assign phone numbers on demand

 These messages allow you to open a two-way communication line that is easy to scale up.
 With a little setup, these tools become effortless to use and make it easier for you to leverage your current customers to find new ones.

 While you can use both of these methods to communicate with your customers, there will be some different rules and strategies that apply.
 At different times, you will see the benefit of using both of these types of messages.

 The biggest differentiator for business messaging is that you can write and send messages to your contacts in bulk.
 Each contact receives the message directly from you, so that it still feels intimate.
-Behind the scenes, the message actually goes out to hundreds of people — all in the amount of time it takes to talk to just one person.
+Behind the scenes, the message actually goes out to hundreds of people (it's called broadcast SMS) — all in the amount of time it takes to talk to just one person.